Xokra/dotfiles/projects/learning/js/learn.md

 let length = text.length; //property returns the length of a string.

 JavaScript String Characters:
-there are 4 methodl for extracting string chacacters:
+there are 4 methods for extracting string chacacters:

 - The at(position) method; text.at(2)
 - The charAt(position) method; text.charAt(2)